cristianoliveira/rascal/README.md

 > “If you don’t know how compilers work, then you don’t know how computers work.
 > If you’re not 100% sure whether you know how compilers work,
 > then you don’t know how they work.” — Steve Yegge
-We can say the same about interpreted languages and interpreters.

 # Structure
 This language is based on Pascal/Ruby and follow its structure.